Jameis Winston: 2013 season

 Prior to the 2013 season, Winston was named Florida State's starting quarterback.
 In his college debut, he completed 25 of 27 passes with four passing touchdowns along with a rushing touchdown in a 41–17 victory over the University of Pittsburgh.

-Winston helped lead the team to an undefeated 13–0 regular season record, including a 45–7 victory in the ACC Championship against Duke.
+Winston helped lead the team to an undefeated 13–0 regular season record, including a 45–7 victory in the Atlantic Coast Conference (ACC) Championship against Duke.

 For his successes in 2013, Winston earned numerous accolades.
-He was named the 2013 ACC Offensive Player of the Year and ACC Player of the Year to go along with winning the AP Player of the Year Award, Davey O'Brien Award, Manning Award, Walter Camp Player of the Year Award, as well as the nickname "Famous Jameis".
-In addition, he was named as a Consensus All-American.
+He was named the 2013 ACC Offensive Player of the Year and ACC Player of the Year to go along with winning the Associated Press College Football Player of the Year, Davey O'Brien Award, Manning Award, Walter Camp Player of the Year Award, as well as the nickname "Famous Jameis".
+In addition, he was named as a consensus All-American.
 Most notably, he won the Heisman Trophy on December 14, 2013, beating out quarterbacks A. J. McCarron, Jordan Lynch, and Johnny Manziel, the previous winner, as well as running backs Tre Mason and Andre Williams.
 He became the second freshman to win the award, after Manziel won the previous year.
 He also became the youngest to win the award, at 19 years and 342 days.

 On January 6, 2014, Winston's 20th birthday, Florida State defeated Auburn 34–31 in the 2014 BCS National Championship Game.
 Winston was named the Offensive MVP of the game after passing for 235 yards with two touchdowns, including the game-winning touchdown pass to Kelvin Benjamin with 13 seconds left.
 Winston finished his freshman season with a conference-leading 4,057 passing yards and 40 passing touchdowns, which set an ACC record and a Division I Football Bowl Subdivision freshman record.

 2014 season

 Winston started 13 games his redshirt sophomore season.
 He did not play in one game due to suspension.
 After a 13–0 regular season, the Seminoles were selected to play in the 2015 Rose Bowl, a semifinal game in the College Football Playoff, against Oregon.
 Oregon would win the game by a score of 59–20, giving Winston his only loss as a starter during his college career.
 Winston finished the season with a conference-leading 3,907 passing yards and 25 touchdowns.
 He finished in sixth place in the Heisman Trophy voting in 2014.

-After the season, Winston decided to forgo the remaining two years of eligibility and enter the 2015 NFL Draft.
+After the season, Winston decided to forgo the remaining two years of eligibility and enter the 2015 NFL draft.
 He finished his career 26–1 as a starter and completed 562 of 851 passes for 7,964 yards, 65 touchdowns, and 28 interceptions.